protontypes/open-sustainable-technology/README.md

 - [GlobalWindAtlas](https://globalwindatlas.info/) - Immediately start exploring windy areas.
 - [GlobalSolarAtlas](https://globalsolaratlas.info/) - Start exploring solar potential.
 - [Open Hardware Observatory](https://en.oho.wiki/wiki/Home) - Search engine and assessment platform for sustainable open hardware.
-- [Open Source Ecology](https://www.opensourceecology.org/) - Developing of open source industrial machines that can be made for a fraction of commercial costs, and sharing the designs for free.
+- [Open Source Ecology](https://www.opensourceecology.org/) - Developing open source industrial machines that can be made for a fraction of commercial costs, and sharing the designs for free.
-- [ProjectDrawdown](https://github.com/ProjectDrawdown/solutions) - The mission of Project Drawdown is to help the world reach “Drawdown”— the point in the future when levels of greenhouse gases in the atmosphere stop climbing and start to steadily decline, thereby stopping catastrophic climate change — as quickly, safely, and equitably as possible.
+- [ProjectDrawdown](https://github.com/ProjectDrawdown/solutions) - The mission of Project Drawdown is to help the world reach "Drawdown"— the point in the future when levels of greenhouse gases in the atmosphere stop climbing and start to steadily decline, thereby stopping catastrophic climate change — as quickly, safely, and equitably as possible.
 - [Code against Climate Change](https://github.com/daviddao/code-against-climate-change) - A curated list of tech projects against climate change - hoping to inspire disruptive technological climate action.
 - [NOAA-Affiliated-Projects](https://github.com/NOAAGov/NOAA-Affiliated-Projects) - A list of GitHub accounts and repositories that are contributed to by National Oceanic and Atmospheric Administration staff from line offices and/or staff office throughout the organization.
 - [Climatescape](https://climatescape.org/) - Discover the organizations solving climate change.
-- [Airminers](http://www.airminers.org/) - The index of companies and projects mining carbon from the air for entrepreneurs, researchers, and founders to explore opportunities in carbon dioxide.
+- [Airminers](http://www.airminers.org/) - The index of companies and projects mining carbon from the air for entrepreneurs, researchers, and funders to explore opportunities in carbon dioxide.
 - [ENVO](https://github.com/EnvironmentOntology/envo) - A community-driven ontology for the representation of environments.
 - [Global Fishing Watch](https://globalfishingwatch.org/) - We use cutting-edge technology to visualise, track and share data about global fishing activity in near real-time and for free.
 - [open-sdg](https://github.com/open-sdg/open-sdg) - A platform for collecting and disseminating data for the Sustainable Development Goal global indicators.